Similar to the broader economy, commercial real estate is cyclical in nature. There are four main phases to the real estate cycle:

 Depicted above is a single cycle.
 The end of the recession phase connects to the beginning of the recovery phase to form the continuous wave pattern.
 The general consensus is that it takes ~18 years to move through the entire cycle.

-Pairing investment strategy to phase
+- Pairing investment strategy to the market phase

-Holding periods and exit strategies
+- Holding periods and exit strategies

-Performance as it relates to income and appreciation
+- Performance as it relates to income and appreciation

-Timing of capital improvements
+- Timing of capital improvements

 Phase 1: Recovery

-Opportunistic real estate investments are the most high risk/high reward investment opportunities, requiring major development work.
+- Opportunistic real estate investments are the most high risk/high reward investment opportunities, requiring major development work.
 Opportunistic properties tend to need significant rehabilitation or are being built from the ground up.
 They have the chance to reach the highest rate of return for investors, but they little to no in-place cash flow at the time of acquisition and have the...
-More: Provided you move early in the phase, there are still opportunities to buy bargain-priced properties in varying states of distress and begin to reposition those assets as the recovery phase takes hold.
+More: Provided you act early in the phase, there are usually opportunities to buy bargain-priced properties in varying states of distress and begin to reposition those assets as the recovery phase takes hold.
 Holding periods are often targeted at two to four years with a business plan that contemplates transitioning the subject acquisition out of its current state of distress and liquidating during the expansion phase once the property achieves a Core-plus commercial real estate investments are known as “growth and income” investments.
 The cash flow is less predictable, but they often predict a higher rate of return than core investments.
 The term "core plus" was originally defined as "core" plus leverage.
 Leverage is the use of borrowed capital to purchase and/or increase the potential return of an investment....
 More to Properties are considered value-add when they have management or operational problems, require some physical improvements and/or suffer from capital constraints.
 By making physical improvements to the asset that will allow it to command higher rents – remodeling the kitchens in multi-family, installing more energy efficient heating systems in a medical office, etc. – improve the quality of tenants and increase...
 More profile.